-sequame is the name of the sequence to be processed to thin slices.
-The sequence must be active, i.e. it should have been previously loaded with a USE command.
+sequence must be active, i.e. it should have been previously loaded with a USE command.
 The sequence must use the default positioning of elements (REFER=centre).
+To use the sliced sequence you have to again use the command USE with the sequence name.